Isoperimetric inequality for Finsler manifolds with non-negative Ricci curvature: Preliminaries

 The infimum is taken over all probability measure $\pi \in \mathcal{P}(X \times X)$ with $\mu_0$ and $\mu_1$ as the first and the second marginal, i.e.,\ $(P_{1})_{\sharp} \pi= \mu_{0}, (P_{2})_{\sharp} \pi= \mu_{1}$, where $P_{i}, i=1,2$ denote the projection on the first (resp.\ second) factor.
 The infimum is attained and this minimizing problem is called Monge--Kantorovich problem.

-We call a geodesic in the Wasserstein space $(\P_p(X),W_p)$ any curve $\mu:[0,1]\to\P_p$ such that
+We call a geodesic in the Wasserstein space $(\ProbMeas_p(X),W_p)$ any curve $\mu:[0,1]\to\ProbMeas_p$ such that

-It can be shown that if $\mu_0$ and $\mu_1$ are absolutely continuous, there exists a unique geodesics connecting $\mu_0$ to $\mu_1$.
+It can be shown that if $\mu_0$ and $\mu_1$ are absolutely continuous, there exists a unique geodesic connecting $\mu_0$ to $\mu_1$.

-The $\CD(K,N)$ for condition for \mms's has been introduced in the seminal works of Sturm \cite{St06, St06-2} and Lott--Villani \cite{LoVi09}, and later investigated in the realm of Finsler manifolds~\cite{Ohta09} (see also the survey~\cite{Ohta10}); here we briefly recall only the basics in the case $K = 0$, $1 <N<\infty$.
+The $\CD(K,N)$ for condition for m.m.s.'s has been introduced in the seminal works of Sturm \cite{St06, St06-2} and Lott--Villani \cite{LoVi09}, and later investigated in the realm of measured Finsler manifolds~\cite{Ohta09} (see also the survey~\cite{Ohta10}); here we briefly recall only the basics in the case $K = 0$, $1 <N<\infty$.

 We define the $N$-R\'{e}nyi entropy as